Andy Dalton Player Prop Bets for NFL Week 13 | Chicago vs. Arizona 12/5/2021

 Matchup vs. Arizona

-- In two matchups against the Cardinals, Dalton averaged 264 passing yards per game, 43.5 yards more than his over/under in Sunday's game.
+- Dalton's 264 passing yards per game in two matchups against the Cardinals are 39.5 more yards than his over/under in Sunday's game.

 - Dalton had a TD pass in both of those games against the Cardinals, and threw multiple TD passes against them one time.